-There are plenty of people who claim that aloe vera actually causes hair to grow much faster, but as of now there is little clinical evidence to prove or disprove those claims.
+There are plenty of people who claim that aloe vera actually causes hair to grow much faster.
+But as of now, there’s little clinical evidence to prove or disprove those claims.

 You should also be careful with topical aloe if you’re using hydrocortisone cream on your skin.
-Aloe vera can increase the amount of cortisone that is absorbed by your skin when the two are used together.
+Aloe vera can increase the amount of cortisone that’s absorbed by your skin when the two are used together.

 More clinical evidence is needed to definitively prove the benefits of aloe vera gel for hair, and studies are ongoing.

 But if you want your hair to look its best, you might want to consider trying aloe vera gel as part of your hair care routine.
 It might not work for everyone, but there’s little to no risk in trying it.